Sec 1 Math Tuition.

 Every WA tracked & teacher-monitored

 Weekly Assignment results are logged against each student by topic, by question type, by week.
-Teachers review trajectories weekly — not at term-end — so algebra or geometry wobbles get caught and scheduled back in before they compound into Sec 2.
+Teachers review trajectories weekly — not at term-end — so algebra or geometry weak spots are caught and revisited before they compound into Sec 2.

 Where students lose marks